 As a horror film, The Craft is certainly light on ‘horror’ and scares.
-Its R-rating was apparently awarded simply on the fact that the film’s subject matter was focused on adolescents’ practicing the occult and witchcraft.
+Apparently, the MPAA awarded its R-rating simply by virtue of the movie’s occult subject matter.
 Even as The Craft shifts into its more horror-oriented second half, there aren’t many truly scary scenes.
-Some of the imagery in the film’s final act may get some jumps out of younger audiences but the strength of The Craft doesn’t lie in its execution of horror genre elements.
-This is a light horror film that would be a good introduction to the genre for younger fans.
+Some imagery near the end may get some jumps out of younger audiences.
+Regardless of its horror roots, The Craft’s strengths don’t lie in its implementation of familiar genre tropes.
+This is a light horror movie that would be a good introduction to the genre for younger fans.

 Emotionally Engaging Characters and Dark Themes

-Arguably, The Craft is fondly regarded by fans for its strong characters, the bonds among them, and the dark and difficult themes it addresses.
+Arguably, 90’s horror fans fondly recall The Craft for its strong characters, their friendships, and the difficult themes addressed.
 Any teen who has felt like they didn’t belong will probably relate to the four young women in The Craft.
 For the film’s first half, The Craft is a story about these girls, excluded by their peers, who form a strong friendship with each other built on acceptance and non-conformity.
 Director Andrew Fleming takes the time to give each of the girls a character arc and emotional depth.
 This character investment pays off in the film’s final third when these friendships are frayed and brought into conflict.
 In addition, the film puts young women at the core of its story, which is still too rare for the horror genre.

 Most importantly, the effects of these problems are clearly shown in the film thanks in large part to the story putting its female characters front and center.